Alyetama/backyard-ml/README.md

 ![sync](https://i.imgur.com/AZ7UKoy.jpeg)

-Now you can see the images you uploaded as tasks in your label-studio project.
+Now if you upload any image to your bucket and sync the storage, you will be able see the images you uploaded as tasks in your label-studio project.
 You can label the objects in the image by opening a task -> clicking the label, then drawing a bounding box around the object -> submit.

 </details>